DavidWells/components/packages/style-guard/README.md

 # Style Guard for CSS modules

-Use proxies in dev to guard against potentially missing styles for CSS modules
+Use proxies in dev to guard against potentially missing styles for CSS modules.

 Inspired from this [gist](https://gist.github.com/DavidWells/04e632a55b11c0ca53e9a8f41524d158)

+Automatically guard styles with the [babel-plugin-style-guard](https://www.npmjs.com/package/babel-plugin-style-guard)

 Example: